DungKHoang/Import-Export-OneView-Resources/README.md

    * OneView PowerShell library   v 5.2 -5.3 -5.4

 ## OneView scripts
-   * If your environmnet is OneView 5.20, you should use:
+   * If your environment is OneView 5.20, you should use:
       - Import-**HPOV**resources / Export-**HPOV**resources.ps1

    * If your environmnet is OneView 5.30 or greater, you will use: